 What is the difference between a BS and a BA?

-The only Bachelor of Science degree available Online is in Business Administration.
+The only Bachelor of Science degrees available Online are in Business Administration and Computer Information Systems.
 Both the Bachelor of Science and Bachelor of Arts in Business Administration require a minimum of 120 hours, both require the same General Education credit, and both require the same Major Area Core classes.
 The BS degree requires an additional 21 hours of business area elective credit; in the BA, these same 21 hours can be in any subject area.
 The BS degree is generally perceived as having more depth in the major area.

 What can I do with this degree?

 Students choose a major for many different reasons.
-For those needing a basic bachelor's degree as soon as possible, the General Studies or Interdisciplinary Studies degree is often sufficient.
-But those interested in career options might wish to visit the Career Services Center for all kinds of career information.
+For those needing a basic bachelor's degree as soon as possible, the General Studies degree is often sufficient.
+But those interested in career options might wish to visit the Career Services Center for more career information.